Hotmoka/hotmoka/README.md

 values (if they are not `void` methods).
-A method that expects a parameter of type `java.util.HashSet`, for instance, can be defined and called from Takamaka code, inside the node, but cannot be called from outside the node, such as, for instance, from the `Moka` tool or from our `Family` class.
+A method that expects a parameter of type `java.util.HashSet`, for instance, can be defined and called from Takamaka code, inside the node, but cannot be called from outside the node, such as, for instance, from the `moka` tool or from our `Family` class.
 The same occurs if the method returns a `java.util.HashSet`.

 We conclude this section with a formal definition of storage objects.